 2. Combines two simple flow charts to show how processes intersect

-For example, presentation flow chart template below uses a simple 5-step flow chart over a 4-step chart to show how an inbound marketing funnel and content strategy work together.
+For example, the presentation flow chart template below uses a simple 5-step flow chart over a 4-step chart to show how an inbound marketing funnel and content strategy work together:

 Keep these tips in mind when combining two flows in one chart: